vmware/vic-product/docs/user_doc/vic_app_dev/build_push_images.md

     <pre>docker push <i>registry_address</i>/default-project/dch-photon:1.13-cert</pre>

-10. If one does not already exist, install a Virtual Container Host with the registry certificate added (use the `--registry-ca` option to vic-machine)

-11. If you're using a Docker client that's already authenticated with the registry, there should be need to log in again when running commands against the VCH.
+10. If you're using a Docker client that's already authenticated with the registry, there should be need to log in again when running commands against the VCH.
 If you're using a different Docker client or you've logged out, you should now log into the registry.

     <pre>docker -H <i>vch_address</i>:2376 --tls login <i>registry_address</i></pre>

-12. Pull and run the image in the VCH.
+11. Pull and run the image in the VCH.

     This example uses port mapping, but you can also use a container network.
+Note that the Docker container host can itself be configured to use TLS authentication, but has not in this case for simplicity.

     <pre>docker -H <i>vch_address</i>:2376 --tls run --name build-slave -d -p 12375:2375 <i>registry_address</i>/default-project/dch-photon:1.13-cert</pre>

-See below for how to test the running Docker container host

 **Result**

 You should now have a custom `dch-photon` image in your vSphere Integrated Containers Registry which contains the correct certificate to be able to build, pull and push images to that registry.

+See below for how to test the running Docker container host

 ## Manually Adding the Certificate to a Running `dch-photon` VM ##